sundayj/sundayj.github.io/_posts/2021-12-14-Forty-Awesome-Programming-Resources.markdown

 ---

 So there you have it; 40 awesome development resources!
 Is there anything else that you'd like to see on this list?
+Anything I may have missed, or maybe something that is on the list that you think should be removed?
 Any comments, concerns, suggestions, or requests?
 Please leave a comment below, or feel free to contact me via one of the links under my "About Me."
 Thanks for reading, and stay tuned; There is more where this came from!